OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ### 2nd amendment

-This amendment catered for the respective move of Michael Kohlhase and Hans Fangohr and their respective teams to new institutions.
+This amendment catered for the move of Michael Kohlhase and Hans Fangohr and their respective teams to new institutions.
 This led to the addition of to locations (FAU and XFEL) respectively and the termination of Southampton.